michaeled/uisleuth/README.md

 Reaction.Register<ScreenShotRequest, ScreenShotReaction>();
 ```

-### 4) Send screenshot request via the WebSocket
+### 4) Request a screenshot via WebSocket

 ```
-websocket.send("{action: 'ScreenshotRequest'}");
+websocket.send("{action: 'ScreenShotRequest'}");
 ```

+The `action` property above matches the C# type name of `ScreenShotRequest`.
+Additional parameters can be present in this message.
+Utility methods exist to easily deserialize these messages into the appropriate .NET objects.

+\* _Request types are optional.
+You may chose to send an OkResponse_

 ## Why WebSockets?

+When this project started, Xamarin.Forms was a UI toolkit for iOS, Android, and Windows Phone apps only.
+I needed a simple, out of process way to communicate with external emulators and devices.
+WebSockets just made sense.

-I chose WebSockets because at the beginning of this project project, Xamarin.Forms was a UI toolkit for mobile apps.
-Now that we're seeing Xamarin.Forms target WPF, GTK#, and macOS a whole new level of possibilites are emerging.
-So, let's say you no longer want to use IPC instead of WebSockets for out-of-process communication.
-That's great; start by extending the `InspectorSocket` type.
+Now that we're seeing Xamarin.Forms target WPF, GTK#, and macOS a whole new level of possibilites for UI Sleuth are emerging.
+Let's imagine your new client wants to communicate with your Xamarin.Forms app via IPC instead of WebSockets for out-of-process communication.
+That's great; start by extending the `InspectorSocket` type and register it with the DI service.

 # Documentation